Swoon (artist): Konbit Shelter

-Konbit Shelter was founded in 2010, in response to the earthquake in Haiti killed more than 100,000 people and destroyed more than 250,000 homes.
+Konbit Shelter was founded in 2010, in response to the earthquake in Haiti that killed more than 100,000 people and destroyed more than 250,000 homes.
 Curry led a small group of artists, engineers, and builders who connected with the village of Komye (Cormiers in French), 15 miles from the epicenter of the quake.
 The project’s mission centered on the belief that the creative process can help in this time of crisis.
 Konbit Shelter has focused on creating meaningful work and well-paid jobs for local residents while collectively creating beautiful permanent architectural answers to the problem of rebuilding from disaster using new strategies with limited resources.

 Since 2010, Konbit Shelter has completed a community center and three single-family homes, each designed and adapted with feedback from the community.
 Local enthusiasm around the art and design elements of the construction process led to the creation of a Klub Obzevatwa, an ongoing after-school program founded in partnership with local teachers in Cormiers.
 Each week, Klub Obzevatwa teachers introduce 30-40 local kids to arts, crafts, and building design concepts that range from drawing, cooking, tile-setting, earthquake preparedness, Haitian culture and history, and games, song and dance.

 Konbit Shelter and Klub Obzevatwa are currently the flagship projects supported by Swoon’s Heliotrope Foundation.